OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/TCP.Watch.01/README.md

 ### Raspberry Pi Zero W and SSD1306 (128x64)
 Several configurations have been tested (several boards, several screens), also see [here](https://github.com/OlivierLD/small-boards/tree/master/ESP8266.Huzzah/TCPWatch).
-For now (March 2019), considering the price, the flexibility, and the potential,  this is my favorite configuration, the most versatile.
+For now (March 2019), considering the price, the flexibility, speed, and the potential, this is my favorite configuration, the most versatile.

 Breadboard wiring: